by Marcia Hinds

 We will change things, but that takes time.
 Unfortunately, time is a luxury we don’t have.
 Because there are too many kids NOT getting better.
 Our major teaching hospitals and medical schools need to get on board and train our doctors.
 It is starting to happen, but just not fast enough to meet the growing number of children with autism spectrum disorders (ASD).
 And when you include those suffering from the various forms of ADHD, ADD, and other neuro-immune conditions, even more children could be helped.

 Don’t be surprised if your pediatrician looks at you funny, when you ask about medical treatments for autism.
 Some just don’t know about these treatments yet.
 And sometimes it takes more than one physician to address the multiple medical causes of the subsets of autism our children have.
-That is why I send a complimentary copy of my book, “I KNOW YOU’RE IN THERE – Winning Our War Against Autism” to any doctor who will read it.
-We desperately need their help!

 The search for the right doctor becomes harder when you are looking for one who will prescribe the heavy duty medications, like antifungals and antivirals, which most of our children need.
 They were life-changing for my son.
 And he continues to use them today to keep his immune system working properly.
-I compare it to a child with diabetes who needs insulin to be healthy.
-That is why I say my son is fully recovered and not cured.
-What some of our most dedicated physicians don’t understand is that some children may need to use these medications long-term (for Ryan, maybe forever).
-Or that these drugs must be prescribed at a higher than usual dosage and rotated to remain effective.
+I compare it to a child with diabetes who needs insulin to remain healthy.
+That is why I say my son is fully recovered, but not cured.
+He still needs these medications for his immune system to work properly.
+What some of our most dedicated physicians don’t understand is that some idividuals need to use these medications long-term (for Ryan, maybe forever).
+Or that these drugs must be prescribed at a higher than the usual dosage.
+And our kids build up a tolerance to the meds, so they must be rotated to remain effective.
+Some people have been able to stop the pharmaceuticals when their immune systems start to function again, but as of yet, Ryan isn’t one of them.

 We hate it when people judge our parenting skills because our kids have autism.
 But narrow thinking and only one way of looking at solving the autism issue is a problem even within our own community.
 Some parents believe supplements are the only acceptable option for medical intervention.
 If natural remedies are all that is needed, and work that’s great.
 The problem escalates when those remedies aren’t effective for children.
 That’s when parents must make the hard decisions.
-For Ryan, we decided we needed to take a risk and use some medications that scared me at first.
+For Ryan, we decided we needed to take a risk and use some medications that scared us at first.

 When I first read the side effects of these drugs, I was afraid to use them because of the damage they could cause to my son’s liver or kidneys.
 I was terrified about the long-term effects.
 It seemed unnatural to give a young kid these prescriptions, even though I had actively searched for that magic pill for years.